SuperCoolNinja/dragItems/README.md

-# dragItems
+# DragItems

-Learn to use Drag and drop using ReactJS.
+I made this project to learn how drag and drop work using ReactJS.